-Ever been asked to be a co-signer for a car?
+Ever been asked to be a cosigner for a car?
 On paper, it sounds like you might be helping someone out.
-Maybe your spouse needs help with that vehicle purchase or, perhaps, it’s your child’s first car.
-Unfortunately, there are often more reasons not to co-sign than there are exceptions.
+Maybe your spouse needs help with that vehicle purchase or it’s your child’s first car.
+Unfortunately, there are often more reasons not to cosign than there are exceptions.

-There’s a lot on the line, especially when it’s a personal loan with co-signer (namely you) to help move things along.
-While you might think you’re helping someone, how that someone conducts themselves when it comes time to settle up with the lender can reflect negatively on you.
+There’s a lot on the line, especially when it’s a personal loan with a cosigner (namely you) to help move things along.
+While you might think you’re helping someone, how that person conducts themselves when it comes time to settle up with the lender can reflect negatively on you.

 2. The lender will sue you first if payments are not made

-While it might seem strange that the lender would look to you, think about it from their perspective.
-It’s true that you may not have borrowed the money but, by co-signing a loan, you enabled the person who defaulted to get the loan in the first place.
-Whether you’re a co-signer for a car or a mortgage, it takes two to tango and the lender can try to sue you if payments are not made.
+While it might seem strange that the lender would look to you, think about it for a moment from their perspective.
+It’s true that you may not have borrowed the money, but by cosigning a loan, you enabled the person who defaulted to get the loan in the first place.
+Whether you’re a cosigner for a car or a mortgage, it takes two to tango and the lender can try to sue you if payments are not made.

 3. The person you help will be happy, but you will have a lot to lose